 When I searched for a new puppy, I put together a mental checklist.
-I wanted a dog that was playful (check), I wanted him to be high energy (check), I wanted him to always want to be around me (check), and I wanted a dog who wanted to sleep on my lap while I watched TV (check).
+I wanted a playful dog (check), I wanted him to be high energy (check, check), I wanted him to always want to be around me (check), and I wanted a dog who wanted to sleep on my lap while I watched TV (check).
 I got everything I wanted in this dog and then some, but it’s the “and then some” that I’m writing about today.
 The “and them some” portion occurs after we’ve played ball for 15-20 minutes, and he’s racing the ball back to me with as much speed and energy as he had when we started.
 I know, I know, the puppy thing, but it’s impossible to exhaust this dog.
 I’ve yet to see him run out of energy.

 I read all of the “read this before you buy a Beagle,” warning lists.
 I read literature stating that due to their high level of energy, their nose, and their heightened sense of adventure that the owner will need to keep them leashed them at all times, and that they will want to kennel train them immediately after bringing them home, because a Beagle needs to be kenneled when they sleep and when their owners leave.
 Doing anything less is just asking for trouble.
 I read all that from what I considered a knowledgeable perspective.
 I owned a Puggle (part Beagle, part Pug), so I thought I knew what I was getting into.
 I don’t know if the Pug characteristics softened the Beagle traits in my previous dog, but this purebred Beagle is another league.

 He is a good puppy, and he will eventually be a great dog.
 He runs and plays keep away with the neighborhood kids.
 He greets every new person as if they’re the greatest person on Earth.
 He loves meeting kids and other dogs, and he has a very sweet disposition, but he is CONSTANTLY on.